 What are Packing Cubes?

 Packing cubes are small containers made of fabric, often in a rectangular shape, used for packing clothing.
 They zip closed and are small enough that you can fit several into a carry-on bag, suitcase, or backpack.
 With different sizes and shapes, it is possible to find the right packing cubes to fit perfectly into your luggage.
 Packing cubes keep your clothing compressed and enable you stay to organised and make unpacking quick and easy.
+IKEA also do an IKEA suitcase, which you can use as luggage alongside the IKEA packing cubes.

 What are the Benefits of Using Packing Cubes?

 It’s true that you can pack well (enough) without ever using packing cubes.
 I did it for years!
 Once I started using them, however, I discovered the numerous benefits.
 No more pulling every piece of clothing out of my bag to get to the one thing at the bottom!
+Use alongside the IKEA suitcase and you will find even more benefits for the IKEA packing cubes.

 - Come in a variety of sizes